Government Engineering College, Vaishali

-Government Engineering College, Vaishali (GEC Vaishali) is a technical institute established in 2018 by the Government of Bihar under the Department of Science and Technology, Bihar.
+Government Engineering College, Vaishali (GECV) is a technical institute established in 2018 by the Government of Bihar under the Department of Science and Technology, Bihar.
 It is approved by AICTE and is affiliated with Bihar Engineering University.
 The institute offers full-time Bachelor of Technology (B.Tech.) degree programs.
 It started its first academic session (2018–19) in temporary campus from the campus of Government Polytechnic College, Vaishali.
 The institute offers full-time Bachelor of Technology (B.Tech.) degree programs in disciplines of science and technology.

 Departments

-GEC Vaishali offers undergraduate courses in four streams of engineering:
+GECV offers undergraduate courses in four streams of engineering: